 Aims: The mission of the Swedish MS Association is to increase the interest and knowledge of MS in the society, increase the possibility for MS research and to achieve an improved MS care.
 The association should be the proper forum for professional discussions, evaluating new scientific and clinical information about MS, and finally to communicate this to the general public, patients, relatives, caregivers, authorities, and politicians.
 The association may be consulted in matters concerning MS or may act as a lobbying group for important issues.

 Activities: The Swedish MS Association consists of three committees and co-ordinates its activities with those of the Swedish MS Registry (www.msreg.net).
 The three committees are the Editorial Committee, the Committee of MS Rehabilitation; and the Committee on MS Therapy.
 The Editorial Committee is responsible for the web-based “Metodboken” (www.mssallskapet.se), which is a practical manual for MS care and for the “MS book” which is aimed towards patients, relatives and the general public.
 The association arranges at least 1-2 larger annual meetings and may also arrange workshops and education symposia as well as international conferences.
 The association has the ambition to create a financial base for scholarships and other contributions for MS research.
 It is also responsible for developing guidelines for MS care, MS treatment and rehabilitation.

-Economy: The association is financed by economic contributions from organisations, annual fees from members and advertising fees from companies.
+Economy: The association is financed by economic contributions from organisations, annual fees from members.